Huan-Yee/TT5L_G3_Requirements_Project/SRS.md

 <!-- -->

-A)  The development team will have sandbox access to test instances of the financial and venue systems.
+1)  The development team will have sandbox access to test instances of the financial and venue systems.

-B)  Testing teams (QA, committee volunteers) are available for User Acceptance Testing (UAT) before system deployment.
+2)  Testing teams (QA, committee volunteers) are available for User Acceptance Testing (UAT) before system deployment.

-C)  The university will provide or approve test accounts representing all user roles for end-to-end testing.
+3)  The university will provide or approve test accounts representing all user roles for end-to-end testing.

 <!-- -->